GHARBIyasmine/IoT_labs/TP1/EX3-MQTT-TLS/EX3.md

 Command is:  `openssl req -new -x509 -days 1826 -key ca.key -out ca.crt`

+When filling out the form, the common name is very important and it is usually the domain name of the server.
+You could use the IP address or Full domain name.
+However, the DNS server must be put into place and can resolve the FQDN of the server.

+In this case, we don't have DNS configuered so we will the internal IP address of the server which is 192.168.64.131.

 ## Step 3: create a server key pair that will be used by the broker (not password protected because broker can't decode it)

 Command is: `openssl genrsa -out server.key 2048`